hmcts/pre-api/infrastructure/README.md

 * vault
 * application insights

-Ensure that infrastructure code is formatted and documented using the pre-commit hooks.

 ## Contributing

 Ensure that infrastructure code is formatted and automatically documented using the pre-commit hooks.